Omicron-stricken South Africa may be glimpse into the future | Health

 - South Africa

-The variant has also now spread to all eight other provinces, he added.
-Even with the rapid increase, infections are still below the 25,000 daily new cases that South Africa reported in the previous surge, in June and July.
+Even with the rapid increase, infections are still below the 25,000 new daily cases that South Africa reported in the previous surge, in June and July.

 It's not clear if the variant causes more serious illness or can evade the protection of vaccines.
 Phaahla noted that only a small number of people who have been vaccinated have gotten sick, mostly with mild cases, while the vast majority of those who have been hospitalized were not vaccinated.